Tax Filing in 2026: A Guide for Individuals and Businesses

 The IRS and New York State Department of Taxation and Finance generally align on due dates, but there are always exceptions to keep in mind.

-- Extensions – Both federal and state extensions are available, but remember: extensions grant extra time to file, not to pay.
+Federal and state extensions are available, but extensions grant extra time to file, not extra time to pay.
 Interest on unpaid balances begins accruing the day after the deadline.

 Individual Tax Filing in New York